 To start Relax, press the side button until the icon pops up.
 The two-minute session is the first option or you can tap again to choose the five-minute session.
 Press and hold the button to start then follow the prompts to stay still and breathe deeply during the calibration period - which lasts about 20-40 seconds; you'll see the phrase 'sensing your breathing' on your tracker's screen.

-Once calibrations are set, follow the circle on your screen by inhaling and exhaling in time with the animation.
-You'll also start to see feedback in the form of little 'sparkles' on the screen.
-The more sparkles you see, the more in sync you are with the guide.
-Breathing in and out slowly can increase how in sync you are with the guide.
+Once calibrations are set, follow the circle on your screen by inhaling and exhaling in time with the animation - the more sparkles you see, the more in sync you are with the guide.
+Or alternatively, thanks to a new update, you can close your eyes and feel the vibrations signalling when you need to inhale and exhale.

 Two minutes feels like a long time, but after using it I started to see why the five-minute option was added - it actually flies by pretty quickly.
 If you're still not used to it, quit the program early by holding the button down.
 To help keep you stress-free, all notifications and alarms are also muted when doing the breathing sessions.